AtomMaterialUI/material-theme-docs/docs/configuration/features-settings.md

 **Q**: Why have you removed the Material Fonts?!

 **A**: Because of the previous Q&A. Many users were complaining that their IDE become scrambled all of a sudden, generally as a result of their installed Roboto font not in sync with new versions of the JDK.
 Even though there is an easy workaround, it is not serious for a plugin used by millions of users to have such critical issues, even though it's not the plugin's fault per se.
 Therefore, it's left at the discretion of the user to replace the fonts of their IDE.
-However we still recommend Roboto for the best experience!
+That being said we still recommend Roboto for the best experience!